Frix-x/klippain-shaketune/docs/README.md

     class goodbelts,goodIS,goodvibs,printGood,unicorn questions;
 ```

-You can access the documentation for each type of graph by clicking on them below.
+You can access the documentation for each graph type by clicking on it in the table below.

 | [Belt response comparison](./macros/belts_tuning.md) | [Axis input shaper graphs](./macros/axis_tuning.md) | [Vibrations profile](./macros/vibrations_profile.md) |
 |:----------------:|:------------:|:---------------------:|